 - Travel-sized tissues and wet wipes–which I could have used more of!
 The air is cold and damp, so your nose is going to run a lot.
 Everyone seemed to run out of tissues by the end of the Salkantay trek.
 Also, most bathrooms do not have toilet paper (if you even get a bathroom), so wet wipes are key.

 - 1 bathing suit–which came in handy.
 The third and fourth nights are near hot springs, so if you plan to go, bring one.
 That said, a lot of people brought towels, but you don’t need them.
 You can rent towels at the hostel or hot springs for 1 or 2 soles, which frees up a lot of backpack space.
+So, make sure to include a bathing suit in your Salkantay trek packing list and consider leaving the towel at home.

 - 1 pair of flip flops–which are nice, but not needed.
 I wore them to the hot springs, and in the shower at the hostel…that’s it.
 And the hostel was actually quite nice, I could have gone without.